Tent city: Transition Park, Camden, New Jersey

-Although these homeless men and women were initially moved to a hotel and received a spa treatment upon arrival, months later drugs and alcohol are taking a toll on their adjustment to life in their new environments.
-On a positive side, Lorenzo Banks, the ex-self-appointed Mayor of Tent City and James Boggs, another Tent City leader got jobs providing homeless outreach for Volunteers of America-Delaware Valley in Collingswood, NJ.
-Although several people also enrolled in community college, mental illness, addiction issues and a lack of affordable housing illustrate the road blocks to a healthy life for Tent City residents over the long-term.
+Although these homeless men and women were initially moved to a hotel and received a spa treatment upon arrival, months later, drugs and alcohol are taking a toll on their adjustment to life in their new environments.
+On the positive side, Lorenzo Banks, the ex-self-appointed Mayor of Tent City, and James Boggs, another Tent City leader, got jobs providing homeless outreach for Volunteers of America-Delaware Valley in Collingswood, NJ.
+Although several people also enrolled in community college, mental illness, addiction issues, and a lack of affordable housing illustrates the roadblocks to a healthy life for Tent City residents over the long term.

 By September 13, 2010, 19 of the original 54 were removed from the "hotel program" and many former Tent City residents continue to move from one street corner or overpass to another, continuing the homelessness issue in Camden.

 Potomac Mills, Woodbridge, Virginia

 Since c.
-2003, there exists a 10 acre tent city at Potomac Mills in Woodbridge, VA, adjacent to the Potomac Mills mall.
-It is tolerated by the private landlord.
+2003, there exists a 10 acre tent city at Potomac Mills in Woodbridge, Virginia, adjacent to the Potomac Mills mall.
+The private landlord tolerates it.
 In 2018, part of the residents were directed to leave.

-Other cities
+Other locations

-Tent cities are also found in the following cities:
+Tent cities are also found in the following locations: